souffle-lang/souffle-lang.github.io/_docs/datalog.md

 ```
 .type Place = Village | City
 ```
 where `Place` on the left side is the name of the new type and on the right side there is a list of one or more types to be aggregated -- in this case `Village` and `City`.
-Any village or city value will  be a valid place.
+Any village or city value will be a valid Place.

-The following sub-sections will provide more in-depth details on the semantic of types in Souffle's Datalog dialect.
+The following sub-sections will provide more in-depth details on the semantics of types in Souffle's Datalog dialect.

 # Relations

 Relations are declared using the directive .decl followed by a parenthesis with its attribute names and types.
 For example,
 ```
 .decl A(x:number, y:number).
 ```

 defines the relation A with two columns of type number.

-A relation can have additional qualifiers that indicate whether:
- * data should be read from a fact file with qualifier "input",
- * the result of the relation is written to a file with qualifier "output",
- * the number of tuples should be written at the end of execution with qualifier "printsize".

 # Clauses